KeyboardKit/website/collections/_posts/2023/2023-04-18-new-emojis.md

 toot:   https://techhub.social/@keyboardkit/110156343564099701
 ---

-The upcoming KeyboardKit 7.4 adds new emojis that were added in iOS 16.4, macOS 13.3, tvOS 16.4 and watchOS 9.4, as well as new tools to handle emoji versions.
+The upcoming KeyboardKit 7.4 adds new emojis that were added in iOS 16.4, macOS 13.3, tvOS 16.4 and watchOS 9.4, as well as new emoji version tools.

 ![KeyboardKit icon with emojis]({{page.image}})